Hernia: Truss

 The benefits of the use of an external device to maintain reduction of the hernia without repairing the underlying defect (such as hernia trusses, trunks, belts, etc.) are unclear.

 Surgery

 Surgery is recommended for some types of hernias to prevent complications such as obstruction of the bowel or strangulation of the tissue, although umbilical hernias and hiatus hernias may be watched, or are treated with medication.
 Most abdominal hernias can be surgically repaired, but surgery has complications.
-Time needed for recovery after treatment is reduced if hernias are operated on laparoscopically.
-However, open surgery can be done sometimes without general anesthesia.
-Robot-assisted hernia surgery has also recently gained popularity as safe alternatives to open surgery.
+Prior to surgery patients should be medically optimized receive guidance about changing factors that can be controlled, such as quitting smoking, managing medical conditions like diabetes effectively, and working on losing weight.